 Current family violence service status for Victoria

-Protecting Victorians remains a top priority for government during the coronavirus (COVID-19) emergency.
+Protecting Victorians remains a top priority for government during the coronavirus (COVID-19) pandemic.
 Family violence frontline services, including crisis accommodation, police and courts continue to operate to support women, children and families during the coronavirus emergency.

-- All family violence, sexual assault and Orange Door services are operating and continue to deliver critical functions.
+- All family violence, sexual assault and The Orange Door services are operating and continue to deliver critical functions.

 - Victoria Police continue to address and prevent family violence as a priority.
 The police response remains unchanged, identifying risks and taking the appropriate action to hold perpetrators to account and keep victims safe.

 - All Magistrates’ Courts are open.
 Family violence matters – including Family Violence Intervention Orders – continue to be heard, with urgent and high-risk matters being prioritised.
 Telephone appearances for family violence matters will be introduced where appropriate, and support services will be provided over the phone where possible.
 Applications for family violence intervention orders can be made via the Magistrates’ Court of Victoria website if it is safe to do so.
 Applications can still be made in person at Court if that is the safest option.

 - The Men’s Referral Service continues to provide help and support for people at risk of family violence on 1300 766 491.

 - Perpetrator accountability continues during the coronavirus (COVID-19) pandemic: social isolation is no excuse for violence.
 Police will respond in the same way as they would in a non-coronavirus environment.

 - Sexual Assault support services are continuing to provide essential support for those impacted by sexual assault.
 If you need help, call the Sexual Assault Crisis Line on 1800 806 292.